-- 8. Japan relies frequently on the Appellate Body report in US Softwood Lumber IV (Art.
-21.5) in an attempt to show the alleged "particularly close relationship" between the original Ball Bearings reviews and the three subsequent reviews.
+7. Japan relies frequently on the Appellate Body report in US - SWL IV in an attempt to show the alleged "particularly close relationship" between the original Ball Bearings reviews and the three subsequent reviews.
 Japan's reliance is misplaced.
-Here, unlike in the Softwood Lumber IV dispute, two of the three subsequent determinations were made well before the adoption of the DSB's recommendations and rulings.
-These subsequent determinations thus could not logically have taken into consideration the recommendations and rulings of the DSB in the original dispute. - 9.
-As to the administrative review of Ball Bearings for 2005-06, Commerce issued the final results in this review after the adoption of the DSB's recommendations and rulings.
+Here, unlike in the US - SWL IVdispute, two of the three subsequent determinations were made well before the adoption of the DSB's recommendations and rulings.
+These subsequent determinations thus could not logically have taken into consideration the recommendations and rulings of the DSB in the original dispute.

+8. As to the administrative review of Ball Bearings for 2005-06, Commerce issued the final results in this review after the adoption of the DSB's recommendations and rulings.
 However, this determination was made in 2007, long after the cash deposit rates from the administrative reviews subject to the DSB's recommendations and rulings had been withdrawn.
 In addition, the final results did not closely correspond to the expiration of the reasonable period of time ("RPT").
-By contrast, in Softwood Lumber IV, the determination in the first administrative review (the alleged measure taken to comply) was issued a few days after the Section 129 determination (the declared measure taken to comply), and both determinations closely corresponded to the expiration of the RPT.7 Finally, unlike the alleged measure taken to comply in Softwood Lumber IV, the 2005-06 administrative review did not incorporate elements from a Section 129 determination "in view of" the DSB's recommendations and rulings.
+By contrast, in US - SWL IV, the determination in the first administrative review (the alleged measure taken to comply) was issued a few days after the Section 129 determination (the declared measure taken to comply), and both determinations closely corresponded to the expiration of the RPT.
+Finally, unlike the alleged measure taken to comply in SWL IV, the 2005-06 administrative review did not incorporate elements from a Section 129 determination "in view of" the DSB's recommendations and rulings.